Why the Gym Isn’t Necessarily the Answer to a Sedentary Lifestyle

 What is the first thing that pops into your mind from these two words: physical activity?

 Did you imagine working out at a gym?
-Hopping on a Peloton?
+Hopping on a exercise equipment?
 Going for a run?
 Playing a sport?

-These companies often box physical activity into compartments to be opened at certain times and certain places, using certain exercise equipment.
-At all other times, your day is supposed to be relatively free from physical exertion.
-If you’re not doing an “official” workout while in your “official” workout apparel, you should be taking it easy—on the couch while a robotic vacuum cleaner zips over your floors.
+These companies try to compartmentalize physical activity and tell us they should be done at certain times and certain places.
+The implicit message is that most of our day is supposed to be relatively free from physical exertion.
+If we’re not doing an “official” workout (while wearing “official” workout apparel), we’re supposed to be taking it easy—perhaps on the couch while a robotic vacuum cleaner zips over our floors.

 This compartmentalization of physical activity is doing a lot of people’s health a disservice.
-These companies aren’t selling you fitness.
-They’re selling you the idea of fitness.
-But the idea of fitness isn’t going to benefit your health.
+These companies aren’t selling us fitness.
+They’re selling us the idea of fitness.
+But ideas alone don’t help us stay in shape.

 The world is your gymnasium